Singapore, global economy will be able adjust to Fed hikes - MAS

-SINGAPORE Crude oil rose for a sixth straight session on Thursday to its highest since June 19 on a decline in U.S. output, but ongoing worries about global oversupply continued to drag.

-SINGAPORE The global economy should be able to adjust to rising U.S. interest rates but vigilance will be required as financial markets have been accustomed to ultra-loose monetary conditions, Singapore central bank's managing director said on Thursday.
+SINGAPORE (Reuters) - The global economy should be able to adjust to rising U.S. interest rates but vigilance will be required as financial markets have been accustomed to ultra-loose monetary conditions, Singapore central bank's managing director said on Thursday.

 "The rise in rates is itself a response to strengthening economic activity.
 But vigilance is still called for.
 Economies and markets ... could be thrown off balance if rates rose faster than expected," Ravi Menon, managing director of the Monetary Authority of Singapore (MAS) told reporters.